Recursive Joint Simulation in Games: Introduction

 As a concrete illustrative scenario, consider two AI agents facing a single-shot Prisoner's Dilemma.
 As is well known, standard game theory recommends each of the two agents individually to defect.
 This outcome of mutual defection is undesirable for both agents because both would strictly prefer mutual cooperation over mutual defection.
 Suppose that, in an attempt to remedy the situation, we give the agents access to a \textit{joint-simulation device}; we can imagine this as a physical device that obtains the agents' source code, runs a simulation of their interaction in the Prisoner's Dilemma, and displays it on a screen (\Cref{fig:laptop-no-recursion}).

 As a naive version of this setting, suppose first that the agents in the simulation do not in turn have access to a joint-simulation device.
 That is, the two simulated agents select their actions as in a normal Prisoner's Dilemma, without knowing their opponent's choice of action.
 We illustrate this in \Cref{fig:laptop-no-recursion}.
 Overall the scenario looks as follows: The two AI agents show up, and a computer automatically runs a simulation of the AI agents interacting with each other in a Prisoner's Dilemma.
 The real AI agents observe the whole simulation and its outcome -- say, (Cooperate, Cooperate).
 Afterwards, the real agents choose whether to cooperate with each other or not.
 These actions then determine the agents' utility (according to the payoff matrix of the standard Prisoner's Dilemma).
 In this setting, the agents' strategies can follow rules such as: when I am outside of the simulation and the opponent cooperated (resp.~defected) inside the simulation, I cooperate (resp. defect).

 Unfortunately, mutual defection in the real interaction is still the only equilibrium outcome of this new setting.
-This is because when the players see a simulation, they know they are in reality, and that their choice of action will not affect the opponent's choice.
+This is because when the agents see a simulation, they know they are in reality, and that their choice of action will not affect the opponent's choice.
+In this sense, the situation is analogous to a twice-iterated Prisoner's Dilemma\footnotemark{}: the first round corresponds to the simulation and the second round to the real interaction.